tehillabroder/tehillabroder/README.md

 * ECE, confidence-accuracy gap, HCER and failure-detection diagnostics
 * paired bootstrap analysis for key findings
 * trust-rule attribution and ablation
-* reproducible configuration, checkpoint and experiment metadata
+* reproducible experiment configuration and evidence tracking
-* 197 automated tests covering the research pipeline and safeguards
+* 197 automated tests across the evaluation pipeline and safeguards

-One of the findings I found most interesting was how much aggregate metrics could hide.
-Two models could reach almost identical accuracy while failing on different images and showing very different confidence behaviour.
+Some of the most useful findings came from results that looked ordinary at first.
+Two models reached almost identical accuracy under severe noise while failing on different images and showing very different confidence behaviour.
 In another case, overall confidence fell while many predictions the model was already getting wrong became more confident.

-That kind of result is exactly the work I enjoy: not stopping at the metric, but working out what is actually happening underneath it.
+That kind of problem is exactly what I like working on: something looks simple from the top, then gets much more interesting once you start pulling it apart.

 ### 💻 Other work